Uncanny Avengers: Ragnarok Now

-The divided Avengers Unity Squad must reunite to stop the Apocalypse Twins.
+The divided Avengers Unity Squad reunite to stop the Apocalypse Twins.
 Scarlet Witch convinces Wonder Man to act as a power cell to cast a spell to bring all the mutants on Earth to an Ark, but she planned to double-cross the twins.
 Unbeknownst to Rogue, she decides the only way to stop Wanda is by eliminating her, so she steals Logan's claw power and stabs her.
 Grim Reaper then stabs Rogue in the back.
-Right before Wanda dies Wonder Man sacrifices himself to channel Wanda's final spell, a treachery foreseen by Eimin, who entraps the entire mutant population.
-Exiter, the celestial executioner, comes to destroy Earth.
+Right before Wanda dies, Wonder Man sacrifices himself to channel Wanda's final spell, a treachery foreseen by Eimin, who entraps the entire mutant population.
+Exiter, the Celestial executioner, comes to destroy Earth.
 Stark and all Earth's heroes feebly try to stop the advance.
 Thor and Captain America divide the twins, but Rogers is killed by Reaper and Exiter destroys Earth.
 Thor returns to Asgard and Odin chastises him that it was Thor's fault for creating Jarnbjorn and mankind was doomed.

 Avenge the Earth

 The story starts in an alternate future where all the world's mutants are living on Planet X following the destruction of Earth by the Celestials.
 While most of the mutant population has accepted the new status quo—believing that the Scarlet Witch died willingly to save them, while the Avengers tried to stop the inevitable—the remaining free Avengers (Havok, Thor and Wasp, aided by Beast) must work with Kang and his Chrono-Corp to defeat Eimen.
 Having rescued Wolverine and Sunfire from being tortured on the Apocalypse Ark, the Avengers use Kang's technology to project their minds back into their past selves and stop the Celestials before they can strike.

-The timeline is successfully altered by the Avengers, when Rogue, empowered by numerous heroes, and Sentry slow Exitar's descent long enough for Thor to slay Exitar using Jarnbjorn, preventing the Earth's destruction.
-Despite Kang's attempt to steal the power of the Celestial for himself, the tables are turned when Havok and Sunfire steal the Celestial's cosmic power and use it against Kang.
+The timeline is successfully altered by the Avengers, when Rogue, empowered by numerous heroes, and Sentry slow Exitar's descent long enough for Thor to kill Exitar.
 Kang retreats as Immortus appears with his Chrono-Corps, but Sunfire is converted to an energy-based form when his body is destroyed, Simon's essence is trapped within Rogue, Havok is left badly burned, and Havok and Wasp are left devastated by the apparent loss of their daughter (conceived in the future and taken by Kang to protect her from the change in the timeline).